antrea-io/antrea/README.md

   Kubernetes Nodes.
 * **Multi-cluster networking**: Federate multiple K8s clusters and benefit from a unified data plane (including multi-cluster Services) and a unified security posture.
-Refer to the [multi-cluster documentation](docs/multicluster/user-guide.md) to get started.
+Refer to the [Antrea Multi-cluster documentation](docs/multicluster/user-guide.md) to get started.
 * **Troubleshooting and monitoring tools**: Antrea comes with CLI and UI tools which provide visibility and diagnostics capabilities (packet tracing, policy